 Who Is Frank Ocean's Mom?
 Katonya Breaux Riley Is More Than Just Her Son's Biggest Cheerleader

 The moment fans have been waiting for is finally here: Frank Ocean dropped his new album Blonde.
-While people have speculated who various tracks are about, there's a certain someone who's featured on the song "Be Yourself" that's worth mentioning — his mother.
-So, who exactly is Frank Ocean's mom?
+While people have speculated who various tracks are about, Ocean's childhood friend's mother, Rosie Watson, is featured on his song "Be Yourself, according to Genius.
+And given the subject matter, you may be wondering, who is Frank Ocean's mom?
 Aside from being his biggest cheerleader, Katonya Breaux Riley is also a businesswoman.
 She founded a sunscreen company called Unsun Cosmetics.
 As explained on the Unsun website,

 She writes about her frustration with the white film that formed on her skin when applying regular sunscreen.
 Props to her for seeing a need and going out there to create change — because there should be products for all skin tones.
 She also spreads the important message of using sunscreen to protect your skin from the sun's damage, saying, "our beauty and our lives depend on it."
 That's definitely an admirable effort.

 To quote Mean Girls, Riley isn't a regular mom, she's a cool mom.
 That means she's super active on social media.
 She regularly posts tweets and Instagrams supporting her son (and her sunscreen line).
 As soon as Blonde was released, she supported her son on Twitter.

 See what I mean?
 She's so hip with her hashtags.
 She also posted the heartfelt message below in 2012, after her son made a statement about his sexuality.
 Riley always has Ocean's back no matter what.